cthorne87/readme-generator/README.md

 # README Generator

   ## Description
-This app will generate a professional looking README file
+This app will generate a professional README file
 ---
 ## Table of Contents
 * [Installation](#installation)